coderdojo-japan/coderdojo.jp/db/docs/english.md

 ## [<i class="fa-solid fa-yin-yang"></i>️](#about) What is CoderDojo? {#about}

-[CoderDojo](https://coderdojo.com/en/about) is the community of free, volunteer-led, community-based computer clubs for kids and teens.
-Since the first dojo took place in [Cork, Ireland](https://en.wikipedia.org/wiki/Cork_(city)) in 2011, it gradually spreads out all over the world.
-And it is now over 100 countries, including Japan. 🗾
+[CoderDojo](https://coderdojo.com/en/about) is a global community of free, volunteer-led, community-based computer clubs for kids and teens.
+Since the first dojo session took place in [Cork, Ireland](https://en.wikipedia.org/wiki/Cork_(city)), in 2011, it has gradually expanded worldwide.
+Now, CoderDojo is present inover 100 countries, including Japan. 🗾

 <div class="home-point-video">
   <iframe class='lazyload' frameborder="0"